whole-tale/wt-design-docs/users_guide/quickstart.rst

 9. Now that we've let Whole Tale know which python packages we want installed, we need to rebuild the image so that we get a new container with our packages.
 To rebuild the environment, use the `action menu <run.rst>`_.

+10. When the Tale finishes rebuilding, restart the Tale via the action menu.

-10. Within Jupyter, browse to the **workspace** directory to open and run the example notebook.
+11. Within Jupyter, browse to the **workspace** directory to open and run the example notebook.

 .. figure:: images/quickstart/watertale_run_notebook.png
      :align: center